 How does the Miele Triflex HX1 Pro rate online?

-On Amazon the Triflex HX1 Pro is rated four or five stars, 59% and 41% respectively (out of 10 reviews – all of which were Vine reviews, which means the product was supplied free of charge).
-Most frequently noted Pros are battery life and suction (there’s a lot of love for the power of this machine) but there are a few grumbles about the price and fiddly bin-opening.
-On the Miele website, there are two customer reviews for the Triflex HX1 Pro, both 5/5 and full of praise.
+On Amazon (opens in new tab) the Triflex HX1 Pro is rated four or five stars, 59% and 41% respectively (out of 10 reviews – all of which were Vine reviews, which means the product was supplied free of charge).
+Most frequently noted pros are battery life and suction (there’s a lot of love for the power of this machine) but there are a few grumbles about the price and fiddly bin-opening.
+On the Miele (opens in new tab) website, there are just two customer reviews for the Triflex HX1 Pro, but both are 5/5 and full of praise.

 How does the Miele Triflex HX1 Pro rate against similar cordless vacuums?